jfcherng-sublime/ST-OpenUri/README.md

     "only_on_hover": false  // Make this true to get links beside URLs only on hover }
 ```
-You can disable the plugin by setting `enable` to `false`.
+You can disable the plugin by adding `"enable": false` on User settings.

-You can set the default browser to open links by setting value to `custom_browser` (Refer below).
+You can set the default browser to open links by adding `custom_browser` as key and corresponding browser as value (Refer below).

 If `only_on_hover` is `true`, links will be displayed only when you hover over it.